-- The acoustic site hoardings shall achieve the following minimum specification: - Height: >2.0 metres - Surface mass: >10 kg/m2 - The hoardings shall be constructed and maintained such that there are no gaps or cracks in the fence. - Where timber is used, the paling shall be overlapped by a minimum of 25 mm, or a board and batten system implemented.
+- The acoustic site hoardings shall achieve the following minimum specification: - Height: >2.0metres - Surface mass: >10 kg/m2 - The hoardings shall be constructed and maintained such that there are no gaps or cracks in the fence. - Where timber is used, the palings shall be overlapped by a minimum of 25 mm, or a board and batten system implemented.
 A sleeper rail will be required to seal the bottom of the fence to the ground.
-If timber is used, this would be constructed of 25 mm pine (or equivalent) to resist warping. - Alternatively, "noise mats" such as Duraflex Hushtec construction noise barriers can be used, ensuring that there are no gaps between panels, and between the panel and ground.
-However these generally have a lower surface mass, and therefore are likely to provide a lower sound reduction. - Where practicable, localised movable acoustic screens/barriers/hoardings shall be used around high noise-generating equipment when in use, such as a concrete saw.
+If timber is used, this would be constructed of 25 mm pine (or equivalent) to resist warping. - Where practicable, localised movable acoustic screens/barriers/hoardings shall be used around high noise-generating equipment when in use, such as a concrete saw.
 The movable site hoardings shall achieve the minimum specifications listed above.